Lancashire Militia: Ireland and Waterloo

 Towards the end of the Napoleonic War the militia had become one of the biggest sources of recruits to the regular army, and whole regiments were encouraged to volunteer for garrison service in Ireland on in Continental Europe.
 The three Lancashire regiments served in Ireland from 1814.
 Napoleon had abdicated in April and peace was declared on 30 May, but the regiments had still not been disembodied in February 1815 when he escaped from Elba and the war was resumed.
 The three regiments of Royal Lancashire Militia, which happened to be stationed together at Dublin, were allowed to recruit back to full strength by ballot and 'by beat of drum'.
 They also provided drafts of around 1000 volunteers to the regular regiments being sent to Belgium, including the Brigade of Guards.
 There is a story that many of the guardsmen at the Battle of Waterloo were still wearing their militia uniforms.

 Waterloo ended the war, but much of the regular army remained in France as part of the Army of Occupation for several months, and the Lancashire Militia continued their garrison duty at Dublin.
 They returned to Lancashire to be disembodied between February and April 1816.

 Long peace

 Militia training was suspended in most years after Waterloo, but the 1st RLM was called out for its 28 days' training in 1821, 1825 and 1831.
-Balloting continued, but the permanent staff was progressively reduced over the years.
+Balloting continued, but the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.
 Just before the 1831 training King William IV bestowed on the three Lancashire Militia Regiments the additional title The Duke of Lancaster's Own.
 (Note: The monarch (of either sex) also being Duke of Lancaster.) (replacing the title 'Prince Regent's Own' carried by the 3rd RLM).
 No further militia training took place for the next 21 years.
-Although officers continued to be appointed to fill vacancies the ballot was suspended.
+Although officers continued to be appointed to fill vacancies the ballot was suspended by the Militia Act 1829.